 As a quick review we provided a solution that could last a while.
 However, if you keep this car long enough, this problem will most likely resurface.
 The only way to fix the Chevy Cobalt clicking noise for good is to replace the air door actuator motor.

-General Motors installed a fair amount of insulating material in the target area designed to reduce road noise.
-If you remove this insulation as shown in the video it will give you just enough room to work your hand up inside.
+If you remove the insulation as shown in the video, it will give you just enough room to work your hand up inside.
 Here's the most important part about this repair.
 This air door actuator motor snaps into place.

 That's right, there are no retaining screws to remove.
 This means you only have to get your hand up in there and grab the motor and pull it loose from the retaining clips.